Last updated March 29, 2014

 Montreal's climate varies a lot over the year.
 The city is known for its cold winters, but its summers are hot and generally sunny, with occasional muggy days.
 May and October are arguably the pleasantest months for outdoor activities and walking.
 Evenings will often remain a little chilly except on the hottest days.

-One thing worth understanding about Montreal is that it begins to snow in late November and, while quickly removed from roads and sidewalks, snow piles up everywhere else and remains part of the landscape until it begins to retreat sometime in mid-March.
+One thing worth understanding about Montreal is that it begins to snow in late November and although snow is quickly removed from roads and sidewalks, it piles up everywhere else and remains part of the landscape until it begins to retreat sometime in mid-March.

 Average temperatures vary from 10 to 25°F (-13° to 5°C) in January to 65-80°F (18°-27°C) in July.